 “There is, for me, a first test of any novel.
 Do I want to turn to the next page and keep reading it?
 After reading the first 83 pages of Tatiana and the Russian Wolves, I can say 'Stephen Evans Jordan knows how to write and how to tell a story.'” –– Jim Lehrer, journalist, author, and former news anchor of PBS NewsHour

-Help support Stephen by ordering directly from him and you can also have your copy of the book personalized and signed.
+order directly from Stephen Evans Jordan for a copy of the book personalized and signed.

 Available in E-book and paperback formats from these retailers:

 For those store owners looking to sell Tatiana and the Russian Wolves in your store, you can order it through Ingram.